OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

 It can quickly become cumbersome to go through all the lines to figure out where the bottlenecks are.
 This is a classic data visualization problem - how do we aggregate data and present it in a way humans can make sense of? e.g. pie charts, bar charts and in the case of profiling, **flame-graphs**.

 Flame-graphs help visualize profiling data which could become hundreds of lines long.
 They are also a useful way to just figure out everything that your code is doing, including the syscalls [^2].
 In the context of profiling a single process, each bar in the graph represents a function.
 The runtime of which may include executing another function.
-These "child" function are stacked on top of their parents on the graph.
+These "child" functions are stacked on top of their parents on the graph.

 Here's how to interpret a flame-graph:
 ![/media/Screen_Shot_2021-05-27_at_21.49.49.png](/media/Screen_Shot_2021-05-27_at_21.49.49.png)